localstack/docs/content/en/tutorials/java-notification-app/index.md

 ## Conclusion

 With this simple Spring Boot application, we have demonstrated how you can provision CloudFormation infrastructure for SNS & SQS subscriptionson LocalStack, receive SQS messages, and SES messages with the AWS Java SDK.
 Using [LocalStack Pro](https://app.localstack.cloud), you can use our Web user interface to view the sent email messages via your LocalStack container.
 The code for this tutorial can be found in our [LocalStack Pro samples over GitHub](https://github.com/localstack/localstack-pro-samples/tree/master/java-notification-app).

+In this tutorial, we have demonstrated, how you can:

+- Use CloudFormation to provision infrastructure for SNS & SQS subscriptionson on LocalStack
+- Use the AWS Java SDK and Spring Boot to build an application that sends SQS and SES messages.

+Using [LocalStack Pro](https://app.localstack.cloud), you can use our Web user interface to view the email messages sent by SES.
+The code for this tutorial can be found in our [LocalStack Pro samples over GitHub](https://github.com/localstack/localstack-pro-samples/tree/master/java-notification-app).